What is an Add-Back? Understanding Adjusted EBITDA

 - What is an EBITDA Add-Back?

-- Why would a company want to use business add-backs?
+- Why would a company want to use business add-backs to improve cash flow?

 - How do add-backs work in simple terms?